[amazon_auto_links id="280537"]

 2.2.
 The Role of Human Activities in Air Pollution

 Now, as we know human activities play a significant role in the contribution to air pollution.
-For example, nitrogen dioxide and sulfur dioxide released by fossil fuels can lead to respiratory diseases in animals, making it difficult for them to breathe.
+For example, nitrogen dioxide and sulphur dioxide released by fossil fuels can lead to respiratory diseases in animals, making it difficult for them to breathe.

-Additionally, the emission of carbon dioxide increases us and contributes to global warming, which affects various species, including sea turtles and wild animals.
+Additionally, the emission of carbon dioxide increases and contributes to global warming, which affects various species, including sea turtles and wild animals.
 Not only do they disrupt their habitats but also their food sources causing more problems for them.

 3. Effects on Animal Health

-In one way, air pollution affects Animals in many ways.
 Let’s look at some of the major factors that have the greatest impact on animals.

 3.1.
 Respiratory Diseases and Difficulty Breathing

-As we know many humans suffer from respiratory issues, and animals can also suffer from that due to polluted air.
+As we know, many humans suffer from respiratory issues, and animals can also suffer from that due to polluted air.
 Poor air quality which is filled with harmful pollutants can put animals in a situation where they struggle to breathe.

-Birds, sea turtles, and other wild animals are especially vulnerable to this which makes it even harder to find food and survive.
+Birds, sea turtles, and other wild animals are vulnerable to this which makes it even harder to find food and survive.
 Just imagine how concerning this is and we are not even giving it enough attention.

 3.2.
 Impact on Immune System and Endocrine Function